Bascil/ussd-mobile-money-php/README.md

 # PHP package for a mobile money solution on USSD

-This is a PHP package for a mobile money solution on USSD based on the Africa's Talking API.This is developed on sandbox (testing) mode.
-To go live contact Africa's Talking Ltd on https://www.africastalking.com/contact.
+This is a PHP package for a mobile money solution on USSD based on the `Africa's Talking` API.This is developed on sandbox (testing) mode.
+To go live contact `Africa's Talking Ltd` on https://www.africastalking.com/contact.

 ## Prerequisites

-For testing download Africas Talking android app from Google Playstore or use the web interface at https://simulator.africastalking.com:1517/
+For testing download `Africa's Talking` android app from Google Playstore or use the web interface at https://simulator.africastalking.com:1517/

 ## Installation